Vish-0806/Auralis-voice-file-manager/backend/brain/README.md

 # Auralis AI Brain

-This directory contains the core **AI Brain** module of Auralis (Phase 5).
-The AI Brain is a modular, local-first request processing pipeline that translates natural language commands into verified, routed, and resilient multi-step executions.
+This directory contains the core **AI Brain** module of Auralis.
+The AI Brain is a modular, local-first request processing pipeline that aggregates memory context, resolves entity references, and translates natural language commands into verified, routed, and resilient multi-step executions.

 ## Subsystem Architecture